calblueprint/calblueprint.org/README.md

 ====

 A starter app for development using Ruby on Rails.
-It comes with gems that a widely used across most apps and many handy development gems.
+It comes with gems that a widely used across most apps and many handy development and test gems.

 Ruby version: 2.1.4 <br>
 Rails version: 4.1.7